phil-rice/focuson/modules/lens/README.md

 complexity of redux vanishes.

 One of things I don't like about redux is that actions can do 'anything'.
 A second is that it is very hard to combine actions together: they are designed as 'atomic standalone components' rather than as 'composible unit'.
-Lens allow us
+The project gives the following benefits:
 * A much simpler and easier to read model of state management
-* Composibility so it is as easy to plug the state management together as it is to plug the components together
+* Composability so it is as easy to plug the state management together as it is to plug the components together
 * Much stronger protection about what the equivalent of actions can and cannot do

 We have the idea that a lens is focused on a bit of the state.
 With this state management,components display a subset of the json